 Repairing plaster walls can be a bit like an archaeological dig.
 Peeling back the layers reveals times long forgotten.
-You don’t want to demolish your plaster walls, but you do need to fix them when they show signs of ageing.
-Here’s a guide to repairing old plaster walls.
+You don’t want to demolish your walls, but you do need to fix them when they show signs of ageing.
+Here’s a guide to help you repair plaster walls.

 Determine the Problem

 There are several ways plaster can fall into disrepair.
 The most likely culprit is a cracked or uneven wall, but peeling is also a possibility.
 Chipping represents an even larger problem.
 Some might erode to the point that they crumble to the touch.
 You’ll have to identify precisely what is wrong with your plaster before you can select the right steps to repair it.
 If you discover structural issues, you’ll need to call a professional.